Mau Aima

-Mau Aima is an industrial town and a nagar panchayat in Allahabad district in the Indian state of Uttar Pradesh.
+Mau Aima is an industrial town and a nagar panchayat in Prayagraj district in the Indian state of Uttar Pradesh.
+It is remarkably popular for its power loom industry.

 Location

-It is positioned in the north of Allahabad, 30 km on the state highway from Allahabad to Faizabad.
+It is positioned in the north of Prayagraj, 30 km on the state highway from Prayagraj to Ayodhya.
 Chitpalgarh, Raniganj, Siwaith and Sikandra are some of the towns surrounding Mau Aima.
-The Mau Aima Railway Station on the Faizabad-Allahabad rail route is the nearest railway station and the Varanasi airport is the nearest airport.
-The historical town of Shringverpur is located at a distance of 12 km.
+The Mau Aima Railway Station on the Ayodhya-Prayagraj rail route is the nearest railway station and the Prayagraj airport at the distance of 49 km is the nearest airport.
+Other nearby two airports are Ayodhya (Maryada Purushottam Shri Ram International Airport - 126 km) and Banaras (Lal Bahadur Shastri International Airport - 136 km).The historical town of Shringverpur is located at a distance of 12 km.
+Historical Shri Pandeshvar Mahadev Temple (Pandila Mahadev Temple) is located at a distance of 23 km near Phaphamau.